westonslaughter/stream-temperature-trends/science.md

+# NOTES
+- using daymet sets latest data we can use at 1980.
+Any way to reach further back?
+- currently we are getting USGS sites that have temp AND discharge- is Q strictly necessary?

 # Thermodynamics Hypothesis Exploration

 We have gathered daily and grab-sample water temperature records from USGS gauges across the United States, filtering to stream sites with more than 30 years of data and site-years with greater than 80% of days accounted for.